coderefinery/git-intro/content/merging.md

 In the overview we can see that it has been merged and we can delete it:
    :::{figure} img/merging/github-branches-overview.png
    :alt: Screenshot on GitHub where we see an overview of branches and can delete them.
-   :width: 80%
+   :width: 100%
    :class: with-border
    :::
 ::::

 ::::{group-tab} VS Code
-From the source control sidebar, → the three dots (as before) → Branch → Delete Branch.
+From the Source Control sidebar → the three dots (as before) → Branch → Delete Branch.
 Select the branch name to delete.
 ::::

 ::::{group-tab} Command line